AlexKayurin/USBL-misalignment-demonstration/README.md

-# USBL_errors
+# USBL misalignment demonstration
-Animation of errors in USBL calibration
+Animation of errores in USBL positioning caused by Tx misalignment

-The app demonstarates the ways particular USBL head installation errors contribute positioning solution.
+The app demonstarates the ways particular USBL head misalignments (Yaw, Pitch, Roll) contribute positioning solution.
-Vessel behaviour and errors values can be set up using sliders.
+Vessel behaviour and misalignment values can be set up using sliders.

+View requiremrnts.txt to setup Pythoin environment.